jina-ai/jina/docs/fundamentals/gateway/custom-gateway.md

 ## Required health-checks
-Jina relies on performing health-checks to determine the health of the gateway.
-In environments like kubernetes, docker-compose and Jina Cloud, this information is crucial to orchestrate the Gateway.
+Jina relies on health-checks to determine the health of the gateway.
+In environments like kubernetes, docker-compose and Jina Cloud, this information is crucial for orchestrating the Gateway.
-Since the user has the full power over custom gateways, he always has the responsibility of implementing health-check
+Since you have full control over your custom gateways, you are always responsible for implementing health-check endpoints:
-endpoints:
-* If the protocol used is GRPC, a health servicer (for instance `health.aio.HealthServicer()`) from `grpcio-health-checking` is expected to be added to the gRPC server.
+* If the protocol used is gRPC, a health servicer (for instance `health.aio.HealthServicer()`) from `grpcio-health-checking` is expected to be added to the gRPC server.
 Refer to {class}`~jina.serve.runtimes.gateway.grpc.gateway.GRPCGateway` as an example.
 * Otherwise, an HTTP GET request to the root path is expected to return a 200 status code.